What is the Best Way to Pay in Fiji?© FijiPocketGuide.com

 How to Get Fijian Dollars in Fiji

 ATMs are available in Fiji’s major towns, cities and some of the larger resorts.
-Head to the smaller outer islands and this will be a luxury you will have to live without.
-You can withdraw Fijian dollars from ATMs using overseas debit and credit cards (usually Visa, MasterCard or American Express) but note there will be foreign exchange fees applied by your bank, as well as a possible withdrawal fee from the ATM.
+Check out the ATM locations across both islands in our Information, Shops & Services in Fiji.
+Head to the smaller outer islands, and this will be a luxury you will have to live without.
+You can withdraw Fijian dollars from ATMs using overseas debit and credit cards (usually Visa, MasterCard or American Express), but note that foreign exchange fees will be applied by your bank, as well as a withdrawal fee from the ATM.

-Another option is to exchange currency in Fijian banks.
-Fiji is well represented by commercial banks, including ANZ, Bank of Baroda, Bank of South Pacific, Westpac, Bred Bank and HFC Bank.
-All of which have head offices in Suva, Fiji’s capital, and other offices and agencies in Fiji’s large towns and cities.
-Banking hours are usually Monday-Friday 9.30am to 3pm/4pm with some banks have limited hours on a Saturday.
+Another option is to exchange currency in Fijian with the local banks.
+Fiji is well represented by commercial banks, all of which have head offices in Suva, Fiji’s capital, and other offices and agencies in Fiji’s large towns and cities.
+Banking hours are usually Monday-Friday, 9:30 am to 3 pm/4 pm.

-Finally, foreign exchange bureaus are available at Nadi International Airport and in major cities, like Nadi and Suva.
+Finally, foreign exchange bureaus are available at Nadi International Airport and in major cities like Nadi and Suva.
 We find that the city exchange bureaus often have better exchange rates than the airport, while the airport has better exchange rates than overseas exchange bureaus.
+Compare all of your foreign exchange options using The Best Places to Exchange Currency in Fiji.

-What is the best way to pay in Fiji© Pxhere.com
+What is the Best Way to Pay in Fiji?© FijiPocketGuide.com

 Credit and Debit Cards

 For ease and security, paying by credit or debit card is a popular payment option in Fiji.
 However, using credit cards in Fiji is limited to the most populated areas, especially on Viti Levu and Vanua Levu, as well as only some mid-range and luxury resorts.
-Much of the rest of the islands and less populated areas of Viti Levu and Vanua Levu will not accept credit or debit card, so be sure to have enough cash on you if spending time in these areas.
-Get an idea for how much money in What is the Cost of Travelling in Fiji.
+Much of the rest of the islands and less populated areas of Viti Levu and Vanua Levu will not accept credit or debit cards, so be sure to have enough cash on you if spending time in these areas.

-Typically, Visa, MasterCard and American Express cards are accepted in Fiji.
+Typically, Visa, MasterCard and American Express cards are accepted in Fiji, as long as they have a four-digit PIN code.
+Some vendors also accept Diners, JCB and Union.

-Your credit/debit card’s issuing bank will likely have a fee for a “foreign currency service”, which is 1-3% of the transaction in your home currency.
+Your credit or debit card’s issuing bank will likely have a fee for a “foreign currency service”, which is typically 1-3% of the transaction in your home currency.
 This fee is often also applied when using an ATM in Fiji.
-Note that many Fiji businesses apply a credit card fee of 1% to 5% on each transaction, with 3% being the norm.
+Note that many Fiji businesses apply a credit card fee of 2-5% on each transaction, with 3% being the norm.
+This can make credit and debit cards an expensive form of payment especially if used frequently.

-Learn more about using a credit card in Fiji in Can You Use Your Credit Card in Fiji?, as well as other potential fees experienced while travelling in our guide to The Fiji Tax System.
+Learn more about using a bank card to pay your way through Fiji in our complete guide, Fiji in Can You Use Your Credit and Debit Card in Fiji?

 What is the best way to pay in Fiji© FijiPocketGuide.com